Accelerated Additive Schwarz Methods for Convex Optimization with Adaptive Restart: Introduction

 \section{Introduction}

 This paper is concerned with additive Schwarz methods for convex optimization problems.
 Additive Schwarz methods are popular numerical solvers for large-scale linear elliptic problems, specialized for massively parallel computation; one may refer to~\cite{TW:2005,Xu:1992} for abstract theories of Schwarz methods for linear elliptic problems.
-On the other hand, there have been several successful applications of Schwarz methods to nonlinear problems; see, e.g.,~\cite{Badea:2006,BK:2012,Park:2020,TX:2002}.
+Meanwhile, there have been several successful applications of Schwarz methods to nonlinear problems; see, e.g.,~\cite{Badea:2006,BK:2012,Park:2020,TX:2002}.

 An important observation on the Schwarz alternating method for linear elliptic problems is that the method can be viewed as a preconditioned Richardson method~\cite{TW:2005}.
 Replacing Richardson iterations by conjugate gradient iterations with the same preconditioner, an improved algorithm that converges faster and does not require spectral information of linear operators is obtained.
 This idea generalizes to general Schwarz methods for linear problems, so that most of modern Schwarz methods for linear problems are based on either the conjugate gradient method or the GMRES method.